-Our Concurrent BEd, to which you can apply from high school (Pre-Education Direct Entry) for select Faculties or after completing one year of university study, allows you to work toward your education degree while at the same time completing most other York undergraduate degrees.
+Students can apply to our Concurrent BEd from high school (Pre-Education Direct Entry) for select Faculties or *after completing 60 or 90 credits of university study, The program allows you to work toward your education degree while completing most other York undergraduate degrees at the same time.